m-kovalsky/fabric_cat_tools/README.md

 > **workspaceName** [str](https://docs.python.org/3/library/stdtypes.html#str)
 >
 >> Optional; The workspace where the lakehouse resides.
+### Returns
+> A pandas dataframe showing the tables/columns within a lakehouse and their properties.

 ---
 ## get_lakehouse_details
 #### Shows the properties associated with a lakehouse.